 Beyond the luxury of the camp, the staff were wonderful.
 They carried our bags to and from the cars, made sure we had plenty of water and were comfortable, and even helped me track down my phone which fell out of my pocket in the Sahara Desert during our previous days’ adventure.
 I wrote an entire post all about that crazy two-day process.

-Hotel & Spa Dar Bensouda – Fez, Morocco
+Riad & Spa Dar Bensouda – Fez, Morocco

 If you’re familiar with Moroccan culture you’ll know that Riads are a common form of accommodation for travelers.
-We stayed in one in Fez, Hotel & Spa Dar Bensouda, and were shocked by how stunning the architecture was and how great the staff were!
+We stayed in one in Fez, Riad & Spa Dar Bensouda, and were shocked by how stunning the architecture was and how great the staff were!

 We got the king suite for a night, which was two stories with a gorgeous bathroom, huge king bed, and it’s own little living room.
 With a rooftop to lounge around, breakfast and dinner at the Riad restaurant, open-air sitting areas, and a spa with nearly any service you could want, I wouldn’t blame you if you never left the property.